Speaking part: variant 13 - Langart

 Suggested answers

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss the Internet.
+Our guest today is a teenager from Russia and we are going to discuss the internet.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

-Interviewer: Are you a regular Internet user?
-How often do use the Internet?
+Interviewer: Are you a regular internet user?
+How often do use the internet?

-Student: Yes, I am a regular Internet user.
+Student: Yes, I am a regular internet user.
 I use it almost every day.

 Interviewer: What are the risks of being online?

-Interviewer: What would life be like without the Internet?
+Interviewer: What would life be like without the internet?

 Interviewer: Thank you very much for your interview.